lucakhodge/nasa-jpl-capstone-2024-2025/mempa/algorithm/README.md

 ### Compilation

+The following shows how to build and run the CLI

-2. Build with the following command
+1. Build with the following command

 ```bash
 # Using make (recommended)